 6. The New Covenant, unlike all other covenants, only contains believing members.
 That this is the case may be seen from the fact that everyone in the covenant “knows the Lord.”
 This does not speak of mere cognitional knowledge, but of intimate relationship with God.
 We know Him in an intimate way, as our Father.
 There is no need to teach those who are in the covenant to “know the Lord,” because they already know Him by the nature of the covenant that they find themselves in.
 The text does not say there is no need to know about the Lord, but to know the Lord.
 John says that we have his anointing (1 John 2:27).
 This does not mean that there is no necessity for teaching doctrine.
 Rather, the salvific knowledge of God comes to us through the Spirit when we believe.
 There is no need to teach the members of the covenant to know the Lord because, by His Spirit, Who is within them and His Law which is on their hearts, they know the Lord.

 7. This New Covenant also includes the promise that the sins of the covenantees will be forgiven.
 This does not mean that under the Old Covenant sins were not forgiven.
-But this means that this covenant, by nature, is a c...
+But this means that this c...